 As an IT professional I deal with computer problems everyday but it still surprises me when individuals lose years of work because of a serious computer crash.
 In many of these cases backup methods are readily available but simply not used.
 While most large businesses realize the consequences of lost data and have extensive backup methods that even include multiple location replication, individuals still seem to believe that computers, laptops, and tablets are invincible and don’t require backup.
 After losing hundreds of pages of your inspired writing you will certainly realize the folly of that belief.
 Hopefully you won’t wait until that happens to start backing up your work.
 More on backup in my next post.

-Over the years many great writers started their careers by self publishing their work.
-You could wind up in their ranks.
-Today self publishing has become popular because there are fewer publishers than ever willing to publish books by unknown writers.
-They prefer books from famous persons or celebrities whose popularity often guarantees book sales.
+Over the years many great writers started their careers by self publishing.
+Today independent publishing is popular because it’s affordable and fewer traditional publishers than ever are willing to consider books by unknown authors.

-Since you are doing the writing and the marketing anyway, why give a publisher such a large share of the income.
-Don’t you think that you should be getting the lion’s share of the profit?
-I can tell you first hand that by self publishing you can make 40 percent and more on each sale and using POD methods you don’t have to make a significant investment.
+Since authors do the writing and the marketing anyway, why give a publisher such a large share of the income.
+Don’t you think authors should be getting the lion’s share of the profit?
+I can tell you first hand that self published authors can make 40 to 70 percent and more on each sale and using POD and KDP methods their investment is limited mostly to marketing.

-The goal of this blog is to support your efforts to self publish your book.
+The goal of this blog is to support authors in self publishing their books and ebooks.
 I will be posting often and I encourage you to comment regularly and don’t hesitate to ask questions.
+Send them to firstname.lastname@example.org.
 Thanks.